Empire actor Jussie Smollett jailed for staged hate crime

 "I'm innocent, I did not do this," Smollet said as the sentence was delivered.

-"I'm not suicidal, if something happens when I'm in there (in jail), I did not do it to myself," he added, before leaving the courtroom with a raised fist.
+"I'm not suicidal, if something happens when I'm in (jail), I did not do it to myself," he added, before leaving the courtroom with a raised fist.

 He told police they made racist and homophobic slurs against him and put a noose around his neck.